bburt-rh/ocp-preview/README.md

 # ocp-preview
-Script to build and deploy openshift docs to a file server
+Script to build and deploy openshift docs to a file server.

 ```
 Usage: ocp-preview [OPTION] [DISTRO]